 Welcome to Moseley Church of England Primary School

-Our welcoming and wonderful one-form entry school is a Church of England voluntary aided school with 216 children aged 4 to 11.
+Our welcoming and wonderful one-form entry school is a Church of England voluntary aided school with 218 children aged 4 to 11.
 The original school was planted at the heart of our community in Moseley in 1828 by the Church of England as a day school for the children of estate servants and labourers, and we have proudly served this vibrant and diverse community ever since.

-Our school’s motto, ‘Every Child Matters to God’, is evident in all aspects of school life.
+Our school’s motto, ‘Flourishing Together to Serve', is evident in all aspects of school life.
 Every member of our school community is valued for their uniqueness and for the important role they play within our school community.
-(1 Corinthians 12:12-27).
+(1 Corinthians 12: 4-28).
 We are a close-knit and caring community of pupils, staff, parents and governors.
 We all work together to make our school a wonderful place to learn and grow and to make a positive contribution to the community our school serves.
 We are actively supported by very strong links with our parish churches of St Mary’s, St Anne’s and St Agnes.
 We strongly believe in fostering strong and positive partnerships with parents and the local community and we welcome any support, thoughts and ideas to help us to continue to grow.

 Through our broad and rich curriculum, we aim to enable every child to love learning and develop excellent knowledge and skills, enriched by a secure sense of self-worth and deep moral purpose.
 We believe it is our collective responsibility to enable and encourage every unique child to flourish academically, socially, emotionally and spiritually.
 We aim to nurture skills and talents to enable every individual to achieve, flourish and make a positive difference as active citizens in today’s modern, multi-cultural world.

 If you would like to arrange visit, like paper copies of any of our policies or require further information, please contact the school and we will be delighted to welcome and help you.

 - To ensure that the children remain at the heart of everything we do